sinanus/milvus_index_reproducibility/README.md

 # milvus_index_reproducibility
 Scripts for testing Milvus Binary IVF index reproducibility by performing repeated indexing and searching using **identical index settings and vectors**.

 Using these scripts on a 2019 MBP I start to get non-reproducible BIN_IVF indices at around 1.5 million vectors.
-Bug report will be submitted to milvus.
-This repo is mainly for other people to reproduce the bug.
+Submitted an issue on milvus repo to get a better understanding of this reproducibility issue.
+This repo is mainly for other people to reproduce the issue.

 ## Setup
 `sudo docker compose up -d`